Kyle0122/kyle0122.github.io/_posts/2017-12-30-Try-cionhive!.markdown

 	<em>Loading...</em>
 </div>
 {% endhighlight html %}

-The company also provide a captcha:
+The company also provides a captcha:
  <form action="?" method="post">
 	<!-- other form fields -->